dotnet/iot/src/System.Device.Gpio.Tests/README.md

 Our CI is currently using [this schematics](board-schematics.pdf) with Raspberry PI 3.

-You can download [gerber files](board-gerber.zip) if you'd like to manufacture PCB yourself.
+You can download [gerber files](board-gerber.zip) if you'd like to manufacture PCB yourself (this is a 2 layer board).

 Following list of components are needed for PCB: